Student Loans: 10 Things You Need to Know

 - Credit cards are readily available to college students and are widely used to pay for housing, books and living expenses.
 The interest rates on credit cards are far higher than those on both subsidized and unsubsidized student loans.
 In addition, you are required to make monthly payments.
 Failure to make payments on credit cards will lead to a poor credit score and may affect your ability to obtain additional credit or even find a job.

 - Ask the right questions about for-profit colleges.
 It is important to consider things like placement rates and accreditation.
 You should also compare tuition and fees to that of comparable programs at non-profit schools.
-Learn more by reading our article about for-profit colleges.

 - Many lenders offer a grace period before regular payments must be made.
 Make sure you know the grace period duration for your loan so you are ready when your first payment is due.
 If you are unable to make your payment when it is due contact your lender.